7 Best Sneakers For Shin Splints in 2025

 What makes it the best?

-When talking about shin splints, we focus on the stability, cushioning, and torsional rigidity.
+When talking about shin splints, we focus on the stability and cushioning.
 But, even on the widest platforms, we experience instability when the outsole is simply not grippy enough.
-That's when New Balance 327 enters the scene, delivering everything we want in a sneaker for shin splints and then some: a superb grip!
+That's when New Balance 327 enters the scene, delivering everything we want in a sneaker for shin splints, offering the best traction as an added boost!

-To test the grip, we apply a force of 500N on a shoe's heel, while the shoe is angled (7-degree angle).
-We performed the test against the wet concrete, and the machine showed a high friction score of 0.51 for New Balance 327.
-This makes the NB 327 17% grippier than the average sneaker, and it means it won't fail you regardless of whether you're walking on wet or dry surfaces.
+We performed our standardized test against wet concrete, and the machine showed a high friction score of 0.51.
+This makes the NB 327 21.4% grippier than the average sneaker.
+We can attest to this in our strolls because the shoe never failed us, whether on wet or dry surfaces.

 Pros